Robert D. Ray

-Robert Dolph Ray (September 26, 1928 – July 8, 2018) was an American lawyer and Republican politician.
-He served as the 38th governor of Iowa from January 16, 1969 to January 14, 1983.
+Robert Dolph Ray (September 26, 1928 – July 8, 2018) was an American lawyer and politician.
+A member of the Republican Party, he served as the 38th governor of Iowa from January 16, 1969 to January 14, 1983.

 During his tenure as governor, Ray served as chair of the National Governors Association from 1975 to 1976; led to the passage of the Iowa Burials Protection Act of 1976, which was the first legislative act in the United States that specifically protected American Indian remains; and accepted thousands of refugees into Iowa.

 In his later years, Ray served as acting mayor of Des Moines from May 1997 to November 1997 and was interim president of Drake University in 1998.

 Early life and education

 Ray was born in Des Moines, Iowa, in 1928, to Clark Ray and Mildred Helen (Dolph) Ray.
 He graduated from Theodore Roosevelt High School in 1946.
 Later in 1946, with the permission of his parents, he joined the United States Army and spent two years in Japan as part of the first wave of relief troops after World War II.

 Ray received a Bachelor of Arts degree in business from Drake University, using the GI Bill, in 1952 and a law degree in 1954.
 He then was a law and reading clerk for the Iowa State Senate.
 He also practiced law in Des Moines.

+On December 22, 1951, Ray married Billie Lee Hornberger, his highschool sweetheart and had three daughters.